cric96/scala-machine-learning-libraries/README.md

 ## [ScalaNet](https://github.com/deeplearning4j/ScalNet) a facade for [DeepLearning4J](https://deeplearning4j.org/)

-ScalNet is a wrapper around Deeplearning4J emulating a Keras like API for deep learning.
+ScalaNet is a wrapper around Deeplearning4J emulating a Keras like API for deep learning.

 **pro**
 - easy enough to use;